patrickfuchs/buildH/docs/json_format.md

 ![Butane with hydrogens](img/butane_wH.png)

-**Last advice**
+**Last advices*

-We showed you a simple example on butane.
+- We showed you a simple example on butane.
 Although this molecule is very simple, you can see that it is easy to make a mistake.
 So we recommend to triple check the json file before using it for production. **buildH** makes for you a lot of checks and will throw an error if something is wrong, but it cannot detect all types of mistakes.
-Any spelling error on atom names, inversion, etc., may lead also to aberrant results.
+Any spelling error on atom names, inversion, etc., may lead to aberrant results.
 So before going to production, do test on a single molecule and check thoroughly the molecule has all the hydrogens in good place.

-The main lipids are already included in **buildH** (in the directory `buildh/lipids`) so you might not need to build your own json file.
+- The main lipids are already included in **buildH** (in the directory `buildh/lipids`) so you might not need to build your own json file.
 You can have a list of the supported lipids by invoking **buildH** with option `-h`:

 ```
 $ buildH -h